BIDMCDigitalPsychiatry/LAMP-platform/docs/07-deploy/12-Enabling_Sensors_and_Activities.md

 For example, you will see that the SensorSpec for the accelerometer sensor is called "lamp.accelerometer".
 6. Scroll down to the "Body" text box.
 Replace the field with `{"name":<sensorspec>}`.
 For example, to add the "accelerometer" sensor, use: `{"name":"lamp.accelerometer"}`
-7. Scroll down to the tect box that says "api.lamp.digital".
-Replace this tect with your server's address.
+7. Scroll down to the text box that says "api.lamp.digital".
+Replace this text with your server's address.
 8. Select "execute".
 Check back in the dashboard for an updated dropdown list!